Updated: Apr 4

 For connection, it takes a paradigm shift in how we communicate effectively with others.
 There is a reason why God gave us two ears and one mouth.

 “Whoever has ears to hear, let them hear.”
 Luke 8:8b

 A wonderful skill to practice is to make eye contact and pay close attention to understanding facial expressions and body language.
 Take note of changes in voice tone, eye movements, shoulders drooping, hand motions and other cues that show mood and feelings.
 Be sensitive to changes in mood which is a signal to stop and try something different.
 There is normally a reason why teens or young adults push away from parents.
 It may be that they need some space and your timing to have a certain conversation needs to be reconsidered.

 Phones are becoming a big problem as people are communicating with one another with their heads down or their eyes on a screen.
-Sometimes parents are to blame and kids pick up bad habits so parents need to set boundaries with regards to using phones at certain times and making time for family gatherings and meal times without phone distractions.
+Often parents are to blame and kids pick up bad habits so parents need to set boundaries with regards to using phones at certain times and making time for family gatherings and meal times without phone distractions.

 Changes in body language and facial expressions alert parents to respond appropriately and to reassess the situation when needed.

 2. Listen without speaking

 “Be quick to listen, slow to speak and slow to become angry.”